Analysis of Performance

-The second system change was in the definition/designation of the “urban”.
-The urban area is much larger now moving from 48 square miles to 77 square miles.
-This includes northeast Fort Collins which doesn’t currently have a fire station.
+The second system change was in the definition/designation of the urban and rural response zones.
+The urban area is larger now moving from 48 square miles to 62 square miles.
+This includes far northeast Fort Collins which doesn’t currently have a fire station.
 The Center for Public Safety Excellence (CPSE) removed the suburban designation from its accreditation model.
 Most of the old suburban area became urban.
-The PFA developed a specific policy on the urban designation and is coordinated with the Northern Larimer County Emergency Response Area (NLCERA) contract as Zone 1.
+The PFA has continued to develop a specific policy on the urban and rural designations which are:

 The PFA Standards of Cover compliance model as adopted by the Poudre Fire Authority Board of Directors designates the plan for improvement.
 The recommendations of the 2020 Community Risk Assessment and Standards of Cover specify the following analysis.
 Items two through five have the potential to improve this measure: